Compulsive behavior: Sexual behavior

 This type of compulsive behavior is characterized by feelings, thoughts, and behaviors about anything related to sex.
 These thoughts have to be pervasive and cause problems in health, occupation, socialization, or other parts of life.
 These feelings, thoughts, and behaviors can include normal sexual behaviors or behaviors that are considered illegal and/or morally and culturally unacceptable.
-This disorder is also known as hypersexuality, hypersexual disorder, nymphomania or sexual addiction.
-Controversially, some scientists have characterized compulsive sexual behavior as sexual addiction, although no such condition is recognized by mainstream medical diagnostic manuals.
+This disorder is also known as hyper-sexuality, hyper-sexual disorder, nymphomania or sexual addiction.

+Exercise

+Compulsive exercise is another compulsive behavior that typically impacts people with eating disorders, obsessive-compulsive disorder, and other addictions.
+People who have this compulsion feel a sense of euphoria or reward by engaging in excessive and rigorous exercise.
+This excessive amount of exercise can lead to many negative consequences such as anxiety, depression, injury, and impaired relationships.
+Even with these harmful effects, people may continue exercising because they believe that the benefits outweigh the risks.
+The prevalence of this behavior is hard to determine because individuals may differ on what they deem to be "too much" exercise based on different factors.
+For example, athletes may engage in an excessive amount of exercise, but they may not be viewed as engaging in compulsive exercise.
+It is particularly difficult to treat this behavior because individuals may be incompliant or unmotivated to change, but some research has proposed that cognitive behavioral therapy and motivational interviewing may help.

 Talking

 Compulsive talking goes beyond the bounds of what is considered to be a socially acceptable amount of talking.
 The two main factors in determining if someone is a compulsive talker are talking in a continuous manner, only stopping when the other person starts talking, and others perceiving their talking as a problem.
 Personality traits that have been positively linked to this compulsion include assertiveness, willingness to communicate, self-perceived communication competence, and neuroticism.
-Studies have shown that most people who are talkaholics are aware of the amount of talking they do, are unable to stop, and do not see it as a problem.
+Studies have shown that most people who engage in compulsive talking are aware of the amount of talking they do, are unable to stop, and do not see it as a problem.